If you are staying in the Netherlands for an extended period of at least 5 years you may want to consider buying your own property.

 Interest payments on mortgages are tax deductible as long as the property is your main residence.
 Note that the future of mortgage tax relief in the long term is being questioned.

-Once you have a budget then start your property search - funda.nl (Dutch only) is the largest property search website in the country.
+Once you have a budget then start your property search - funda.nl (in Dutch and English) is the largest property search website in the country.
 Alternatively go to see an estate agent (makelaar) - they will either charge a fixed fee or 1-2% of the sale price, depending on how much work they do on your behalf.
 Note that 'for sale' is te koop in Dutch.

 View a number of properties to get a feel for value in the area.
 Be aware if a property is either freehold (vrij leen) or more commonly in Amsterdam, leasehold (erfpacht) where annual ground rent is payable to the council, typically €1,000.
 Check the date of lease expiry - this is when ground rents are recalculated.